mehbooblal/url-shortner/README.md

 - Simple UI.
 - RESTful API matching the OpenAPI spec.
 - Tests.
-- Dockerfile.
+- Dockerfile. -- named Dockerfile
 - README with:
   - How to build and run locally.
      -   mvn clean package
      -   ./mvnw clean install
+     -   Go to the folder where the jar file is store
-     -  java -jar target/shorturl-0.0.1-SNAPSHOT.jar
+     -  java -jar shorturl-0.0.1-SNAPSHOT.jar
   - Example usage (UI and/or API).
   -   To use APIs :
   -   To redirect : Method Type: Get -->  http://localhost:8080/api/urls/google